SpenceKonde/megaTinyCore/megaavr/extras/PowerSave.md

 The clock speed is very important for the following two reasons:

 1. Slower clock speeds will reduce the power consumption
-1. Minimum voltage to keep the CPU runnning is lower with a slower clock speed
+1. Minimum voltage to keep the CPU running is lower with a slower clock speed

 The clock speed can be set from the Arduino IDE.
 Go to Tools -> Clock Speed, and pick one of the 7 options.
 After selecting the required clock speed, go to Tools -> Burn Bootloader.
 Every time you change a clock, make sure you burn the bootloader - otherwise it is not applied, and timing will be off.